This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 We took the green metro line from Omonia to Nea Ionia.
 Here we switched to bus no. 724.
 We got off at Mesonychiou and waited for the 727 bus going to Amygdaleza.
 We finally got off at 6 Mesonychiou near Agia Paraskevi Monastery.

 However, there are multiple other ways to get to Agia Paraskevi Monastery in Amygdaleza depending on your place of residence in Athens.
-Especially if living in northern suburbs, there may be shorter and easier way.
+Especially if living in northern suburbs, there may be a shorter and easier way.
 The only unavoidable part is taking the bus no. 727 to Amygdaleza, there is no other bus going this far up.

 If you decide to hike all the way to Fyli as we did, just take the bus no. 723 from the central square of the village.
 It’ll take you all the way to Ano Liosia where you can change for the suburban railway or bus no. B12 heading towards Attika Station.

-Map & Signposting
+Maps & Signposting

 All the main trails in this section of Mount Parnitha were marked well by signs painted on rocks and trees and signposts at the main crossroads.
 However, I would still recommend bringing a printed map as well.